 Many of our guests have questions about whitewater rafting in West Virginia and planning their adventure with us.
 We have compiled a list of frequently asked questions (FAQs), that pertain to rafting information, rafting guides, group accommodations, river related safety issues, and many other commonly asked questions about West Virginia vacations with River Expeditions.

 Simply give River Expeditions a call at 1-800-463-9873 or book online today.
 The best time to make a reservation for your West Virginia vacation is as soon as you can get your group together and pick a date.
 Select weekends and holidays fill-up very early in the season.
 The sooner you book a reservation, the better the chance is that your first choice of dates will be available.
-Reservations are required in advance and payment is due 30 days prior to your trip, if you are booking more than 30 days ahead.
+Reservations are required and always based on availability.
+50% deposit is due to confirm your trip and the balance is due 30 days prior to your trip.
+If you are booking less than 30 days in advance, the full payment is due at the time you make the reservation.

-Our Adventure Travel Specialists are all very familiar with the wonderful places that are to be found in West Virginia and are skilled at helping plan your vacation.
-We can combine any River Expeditions Whitewater Trip with camping, lodging and meals.
-There are many area attractions and activities that our reservationists can arrange at special prices and special times.
+Our Adventure Travel Team is familiar with the wonderful places that are to be found in West Virginia and they are skilled at helping plan your vacation.
+We can combine any River Expeditions Whitewater Trip with lodging and meals and other adventures for a complete, custom vacation package.
+We have secured the best rates with our local adventure partners and are happy to book on your behalf.
 Call now or book online today.
 See you on the river!

-In warmer months, a bathing suit, shorts, t-shirt, hat, sunglasses, sun screen, and old tennis shoes or river sandals are suggested.
-In spring and fall, a sweater, cap and socks of wool or polypropylene, over swimwear plus a wetsuit and/or nylon paddling gear with old tennis shoes or river sandals are suggested.
-Wetsuits and paddling jackets are available for daily rental – wetsuits are $20 and paddling jackets are $10 or get both pieces for $25 (Best Deal).
-Photo ID required to rent gear.
+In warmer months, a bathing suit, shorts, t-shirt, hat, sunglasses, sun screen, and old tennis shoes or river sandals are suggested – SHOES ARE REQUIRED.
+In spring and fall, a sweater, cap and socks of wool or polypropylene, over swimwear plus a wetsuit and/or nylon paddling gear with old tennis shoes or river sandals are suggested – SHOES ARE REQUIRED.
+Wetsuits and Paddling Jackets are available for daily rental – Wetsuits are $20 and Paddling Jackets are $10 or get both pieces for $25 (Best Deal).
+Photo ID is required to rent gear.

 Don’t take anything valuable or delicate with you on your rafting trip.
 You won’t need money or a wallet because we will provide everything you need, including lunch for applicable trips.
 Really the only things you should take are yourself, your clothes any medications you might need (in a waterproof bag), sunscreen and a hat.
-If you take sunglasses, make sure they aren’t valuable as they may be swept away!
-Don’t bring your camera – we will film your trip if you would like a souvenir.
-You will be able to leave your keys at our Adventure Resort before you leave for the river.
+We do not recommend wearing expensive sunglasses on the river.
+We sell sunglasses in the Outfitters Store and you can also purchase eye glasses retainers, although we cannot guarantee you won’t lose them despite every precaution.
+We do not recommend bringing your phone or camera on the river.
+Souvenir photos and videos are available, upon request and pre-purchase.
+We suggest locking your valuables in your vehicle and leaving your keys with us before you depart for the river.

 As far as footwear, we recommend river sandals, old tennis shoes or water shoes.
-No flip flops or sandals without straps are permitted… and certainly no barefoot trips!
+No flip flops or sandals without straps are permitted… and certainly no bare feet allowed, for your safety – SHOES ARE REQUIRED!

 River Expeditions Camping Packages provide the campsite only.
-You will need to bring, tents, sleeping bags and toiletries for our shower house. *Rustic Cabins, Tents on Platforms and RV Sites are available for nightly rental (Advanced reservations are required).
+You will need to bring, tents, sleeping bags and toiletries for our shower house. *Rustic Cabins, Safari Tents and RV Sites are available for nightly rental (Advanced reservations are required).
+Get the 4th consecutive night free with any of our on site lodging options.

 Canyon Rim Visitors Center is located just 4 miles north of River Expeditions.
 This is a great place to begin your exploration of the New River Gorge National River.
 You’ll find helpful rangers, easy-to-read hiking and biking trail maps and a beautiful overlook of the famed New River Gorge Bridge, plus ranger-lead hikes and lectures.

 River Expeditions videographers paddle by kayak in advance of the trip and highlight excitement from the day featuring the major rapids, slow motion and music.
 Advance purchase is recommended to guarantee your trip will be filmed.
 Quality digital photo images of your trip are also available to view and purchase.
 You can even order your photos online after the trip.
-Get the rafting DVD and Photo CD as a combo for the ultimate rafting souvenir!
+Get the rafting DVD and Photo CD as a combo for the ultimate rafting souvenir.
+You can even get your rafting images on a thumb drive for an additional cost.

 You bet we do!
-River Expeditions Gift certificates make a great gift for someone special.
-Gift certificates can be used for Whitewater Rafting vacations on the New and Gauley Rivers.
-You can purchase them by trip or in any denomination you wish.
+River Expeditions Gift Certificates make a great gifts for the adventure lover in your life.
+Gift certificates can be used for Whitewater Rafting Vacations on the New and Gauley Rivers.
+You can purchase them by trip or in any denomination you choose.
 So make somebody happy twice – once when you give it and once when they enjoy the thrills and fun of a Whitewater Adventure in West Virginia.
 Call today 1-800-463-9873 for River Expeditions Gift Certificates and give the gift of adventure!

 Almost anyone from 6 to 86 can find whitewater fun on both the New and Gauley Rivers.
 No experience is necessary on the milder sections of both rivers.
 Of course there are plenty of thrills for the “adrenaline junkies” in the wilder sections of the New and the World Famous Gauley River.
 For the most fun, start mild while building your skill level, and then try the bigger, wilder rapids.
 A multi-day trip lets you build your confidence and river ability each day.

 Although being able to swim is helpful, many non-swimmers raft with River Expeditions each year since each guest is given all necessary safety equipment: a Coast Guard approved Type V Life Jacket, Paddle and Helmet.
-Handicapped folks often raft with River Expeditions.
+Folks with physical disabilities are often able raft with River Expeditions.
 We love to share the beauty and excitement of River Expeditions and Southern West Virginia with as many people as possible.
 We do our best to accommodate everyone.
-Just call our Adventure Travel Specialists to help make arrangements for any special needs you may have.
+Just call our Adventure Travel Team to help make arrangements for any special needs you may have.

 Rapids and rivers are subjectively rated Class I through Class VI.
 These ratings are dependent on volume of water, geography of the rapid and any downstream dangers and ease of recovery.
 In general the following classifications are appropriate:

 Every season brings its own special excitement to the rivers of West Virginia.
-Spring rains generally bring high water to the New and Gauley River Basins, which bring the ultimate in Big Water Thrills and chills.
+Spring rains generally bring high water to the New and Gauley River basins, which bring the ultimate in high water thrills and chills.
 The water and air temperature is usually lower and wet suits are welcome apparel.

 As wildflowers bloom and April showers bring big water, the spring is a very popular time to raft in the New River Gorge.
 Summer brings sunny days and warm nights to spend on overnights along the river.
 Water levels are nearer normal and the water temperature is 70°.
 Summertime river trips are great outings for the whole family.

 All River Expeditions trips are guided.
 Each of our rafts has a fully trained, professional guide.
-All guides are qualified in First Aid and CPR.
+All guides are certified in First Aid and CPR.
 Many have advanced medical skills (EMT, Wilderness First Responder, etc.).
-All are extensively trained in rescue procedures from difficult terrain or rivers.

-Safety is our No. 1 priority!
-You will have the opportunity to paddle on your own, only on trips that allow the use of duckies.
+You will have the opportunity to paddle on your own, only on trips that allow the use of inflatable kayaks (or duckies).
 On these trips there is a guide nearby who will lead your trip.

 Yes.
-We will do our best to accommodate your requests, but remember, your favorite River Expeditions guide may have already be requested or have other commitments that prevent us from making a guarantee.
-Call early to increase the chance that your favorite guide will be available for your trip.
+We will do our best to accommodate your requests, but remember your favorite River Expeditions guide may have already been requested or have other commitments that prevent us from making a guarantee.
+Book early to increase the chance that your favorite guide will be available for your trip.
 Keep in mind that all our guides are excellent and each offers a unique trip experience, so give them all a try!

 River Expeditions has an excellent safety record, but whitewater rafting does have inherent risks, including but not limited to, serious physical injury and/or death.
-Our guides meet, or exceed, all West Virginia Department of Natural Resources Safety Standards and specific First Aid and CPR Training.
+Our guides meet, or exceed, all West Virginia Department of Natural Resources Safety Standards, as well as First Aid and CPR certifications.

 Life jackets must be worn at all times on the river and helmets are required in advanced whitewater.
 You can help enhance your safety by being in good shape.
 Alcohol and controlled substances are not permitted on the river.
 Guests with medical conditions should alert the Trip Leader.
 Guests suffering from asthma should be aware that cold water can be a severe hindrance to their breathing.